eraygokgor/spotify-dashboard/readme.md

 This app is designed to help you to explore the data given by Spotify API via Flask framework.

 ## Installation
-After downloading th repository, you should create a file named `.credentialy.py` in the root directory of the project.
+After downloading th repository, you should create a file named `.env` in the root directory of the project.
 This file should contain the following variables:
 ``` python
 CLIENT_ID = 'your_client_id'
 CLIENT_SECRET = 'your_client_secret'